paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 * Failure occurs if the cumulated radiation dose exceeds the allowable dose limit.

-* All uncertainties associated with the cumulated and allowable dose and their determination are summarized in the lognormal distributed model uncertainty variable.
+* All uncertainties associated with the cumulated and allowable dose and their determination are summarized in the lognormal distributed {term}`
+MODEL UNCERTAINTY` variable.